mental-design/mental-design.github.io/type/abc/models/notes_content.md

 For ABC, each glyph is represented by an array of numbers (encodings) which is decoded using custom code to create the contours.
 This approach allows us to explore a design space defined by the decoder in which we could further refine the shape of each glyph.
 While the basic structure was formed by Kombinations-Schrift, each glyph was refined with influences from neoclassical typefaces like Bodoni and Didot to make the typeface feel more natural and balanced.

-By extending the functionality of the decoder, we could expand the design space to handle shapes that were hard to represent previously.
+By extending the functionality of the decoder, we could expand the design space to handle glyphs that were hard to represent previously.
 Compressed weights could be created by defining how to decode the encodings for tall rectangular spaces.
 This systematic approach makes the changes between the weights smooth and continuous, allowing for natural transition different weights like the examples below.
 (For more details, click on the details button below the examples.)

 <div id="wave" class="abc"></div>